 Where the total length of the distribution pipe required is 150 m or more, the septic system shall have at least one septic pump or a siphon contained in a dosing tank that may be a separate compartment within the septic tank structure, for distribution of the effluent.· Alternating siphons shall not be installed in a septic system.· Where 2 or more septic pumps are employed within a dosing tank, the septic pumps shall be designed such that the septic pump's alternate dosing and dosing shall continue in the event that one septic pump fails.· Where a septic pump or siphon is required, the septic pump or siphon shall be designed to discharge a dose of at least 75% of the internal volume of the distribution pipe within a time period not exceeding fifteen minutes.
 Septic systems dispose of sewage and rely on the soil to absorb and disperse wastewater.
 The Septic Systems are designed to keep effluent underground and to filter wastewater before it reaches groundwater, streams, or lakes.
 “Sewage” can include domestic wastewater from toilets, showers, bathtubs, and kitchen and laundry wastes.

 There are various types of Septic Permit designs depending on site conditions.
 Our licensed professional engineers evaluate the site conditions when selecting or designing a septic system.
-Septic Systems are designed by our licensed professional engineers to ensure that effluent is properly treated in the septic field and natural soil and that harmful bacteria are removed before it reaches the water table beneath the septic field.
-Drawing on our experience our licensed engineers can supply information on the procedure for selecting/designing an on-site septic system.
+Septic Systems are designed by our licensed professional engineers to ensure that effluent is properly treated in the septic field and natural soil, and that harmful bacteria are removed before it reaches the water table beneath the septic field.
+Drawing on our experience, our licensed engineers can supply information on the procedure for selecting/designing an on-site septic system.

 Septic Area Bed

 A septic area bed is an infiltrative zone similar to that of a septic filter bed.
-Septic area beds have very small footprints and are only allowed in conjunction with alternative septic treatment units providing tertiary-level septic treatment.
+The septic area beds have very small footprints and are only allowed in conjunction with alternative septic treatment units providing tertiary-level septic treatment.
 Septic area bed generally consists of a clean stone layer 250 mm thick underlain by a sand layer 200 to 300 mm thick.
 The sand layer may vary in depth and size depending on the septic treatment unit being used.

 Some advanced septic treatment systems have open bottoms that sit right on top of the stone layer while others have a septic distribution network of PVC laterals placed in the stone layer for effluent distribution.
 Typically, effluent from the advanced septic treatment system will flow by gravity to an area bed.
 However, some septic systems have a pump as an integral part of the septic system, and sometimes a pump is added to overcome an elevation difference between the advanced septic treatment system and the area bed.

-The header and distribution pipes within area beds must be designed and built in such a way that they can be detected by one of the following:· Magnetic means.· 14-gauge TW solid copper light-coloured plastic coated tracer wire.· Any other type of subsurface detection.· Landscape design should not interfere with the natural functioning of a septic system.
+The header and distribution pipes within area beds must be designed and built in such a way that they can be detected by one of the following:· Magnetic means.· 14-gauge TW solid copper light-coloured plastic-coated tracer wire.· Any other type of subsurface detection.· Landscape design should not interfere with the natural functioning of a septic system.
 A balanced combination of oxygen and organisms will maintain the healthy soils necessary for the septic system.

-A shallow buried trench is an alternative to a conventional leaching bed.
-Shallow buried trenches may only be used when the wastewater has been treated to tertiary standards.
-A shallow buried trench consists of small-diameter PVC laterals running through open-bottom plastic chambers.
+A shallow-buried trench is an alternative to a conventional leaching bed.
+Shallow-buried trenches may only be used when the wastewater has been treated to tertiary standards.
+A shallow-buried trench consists of small-diameter PVC laterals running through open-bottom plastic chambers.
 The laterals are perforated at regular intervals on the top of the pipe.
 Effluent from the advanced septic treatment system is pumped under pressure through distribution pipes at regular intervals (time-dosed).

 When the dosing pump is activated, wastewater is forced along the entire length of the lateral and sprayed upwards where it hits the chamber and trickles down into the soil.
 By sizing the pump correctly, the entire footprint of the septic system is dosed at the same time, ensuring much more efficient septic distribution and use of the soil absorption system.
 This pressurized distribution allows for small doses to be evenly distributed along the entire length of the trench and greatly enhances the soil’s ability to receive and treat the effluent.

-Shallow buried trenches are typically installed in the natural soil close to the surface of the ground, allowing plant roots and bacteria in the soil to take up additional nutrients.
+Shallow-buried trenches are typically installed in the natural soil close to the surface of the ground, allowing plant roots and bacteria in the soil to take up additional nutrients.
 Shallow buried trenches can be installed as one row or several rows to meet minimum trench length standards as required by the Ontario Building Code.
 This method is versatile because the septic trench can follow an irregular pattern (e.g., around trees).

 Ontario Building Code Requirements for Shallow Buried Trench Construction